PavPavv/PavPavv/README.md

 - 👋 Hello, there!
-- 👀 I’m web-developer, so I am interested in JavaScript, TypeScript and NodeJS.
+- 👀 I’m a web-developer, so I am interested in JavaScript, TypeScript and NodeJS.
 - 🌱 I’m currently learning NextJS, NestJS.
 - 📫 pavpavdev@gmail.com